birukbelihu/AnalogClockView/README.md

 See [Sample App](https://github.com/birukbelihu/AnalogClockView/tree/main/app/) For More Customizations.

+## License

+This library is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for more details.

 ## Social Media Pages

 If You Want More Android App Development Tutorials & Projects Check My Social Media Pages.